Garden tool swaps

 Location Time Address Host Other details

 MLK Jr. Park 9 a.m. - 12 p.m.
-4055 Nicollet Ave Kingfield Neighborhood Info/map of neighborhood-wide garage sales at rear parking lot.
+4055 Nicollet Ave Kingfield Neighborhood Swap is located in the back parking lot at MLK Park

 Sanitizing tools helps prevent the spread of invasive species like jumping worm and other plant diseases.